smangham/project-novice/_episodes/02-issues.md

 {: .challenge}
 > ## Linking Issues
 >
+> We've documented that we've not implemented any rainfall processing in `climate_analysis.py`,
+> but the rainfall code we'd want to use is completely undocumented.
+We need to fix that first!
+>
-> Whilst we've documented that `inches_to_cm` is missing, `inches_to_m` is still missing too.
-Try to raise a new issue, labelled as a bug, that mentions your previous issue and links to your GitHub account to reference that you are going to be handling it as both are similar.
+> Create a new issue, labelled **Documentation**, that mentions your previous issue and links
+> to your GitHub account to reference that you'll be fixing this issue as it's a pre-requisite
+> for the first one.
 >
 > Then, check out the first issue you raised and see if anything has happened.
 >